verrazzano/docs/content/en/docs/applications/_index.md

 A `WorkloadDefintion` is typically provided by the platform not an end user.

 ### Traits
-Traits customize component workloads during deployment.
+Traits customize component workloads and generate related resources during deployment.
 Verrazzano provides several traits, for example `IngressTrait` and `MetricsTrait`.
 The platform extracts traits contained within an `ApplicationConfiguration` during deployment.
 This processing is similar to the extraction of `workload` content from `Component` resources.